pimvanpelt/apc7920/README.md

 be a plugin replacement -- just remove the connectors from the microcontroller and plug them into the interposer board instead.

-The interposer has a few commponents.
+The interposer has a few components.
 Firstly, there's a DC/DC buck converter which takes 24V from PSU1 and switches it down to 5V.
 Then, there's a LDO that takes the 5V and regulates it down to 3.3V.
-Lastly, there's an ADC chip that measures the current on Phase A,B,C and the voltage out of PSU1 and PSU2 by using voltage divers (the ADC runs at 3.3V so at least a 7:1 divider is necessary to measure the 24V coming out of the PSUs).
+Lastly, there's an ADC chip that measures the current on Phase A,B,C and the voltage out of PSU1 and PSU2 by using voltage dividers (the ADC runs at 3.3V so at least a 7:1 divider is necessary to measure the 24V coming out of the PSUs).
 The 24V rail from PSU2 is looped through to the relay board.
 It exposes its 3.3V rail to the relay board as well, to power the GPIO expander and a few other components there.

 It exposes its ADC chip on the SPI header (taking `CS`, `CLK`, `DI` and `DO`) and it exposes the GPIO expander from the relay board on the I2C header